joosy/guides/guides/basics/joosy-vs-x.md

 ---
-layout: index
+layout: guide
 title: "Joosy vs X"
 ---

-## How is Joosy different from X
+### How is Joosy different from X

-Joosy was created to be a foundation of a large browser applications.
+Joosy was created to be the foundation of a large browser applications.
 Since large applications are always tightly bound to a server implementation Joosy is not trying to achieve abstraction and independency.
 It uses Rails as an Application Server and lives among Views terms.

 Talking about an MVC paradigm, Joosy is a View part while Controllers and Models are still in Rails.
 The great description of Joosy paradigm can be met at [Getting Started](/guides/basics/getting-started.html) guide.
 Please read it before passing on to direct comparison parts so you are sure to understand it correctly.